Flash-Ticker/SkinFinder/README.md

 If you are looking for more useful free plugins, please have a look at my Discord, you only have to choose the Flash role when you join.
 [https://discord.gg/2ftdtaTQ6S](https://discord.gg/2ftdtaTQ6S)

-- **UI to switch cupboards**: A graphical user interface that allows players to choose between different cupboard types.
-- **Multiple cupboard types**: Supports switching between normal, retro, and shockbyte tool cupboards.
-- **Permission-based access**: Only players with the appropriate permission can use the command to switch cupboards.
-- **Simple commands**: Easy-to-use chat and console commands for interacting with the plugin.

 ## Permission:
 To use the plugin, you need the .use permission.